 The Houston Marathon is fewer than 6 days away, whoo-hoo!
 This will be my first time running it, and I am especially excited because it is such a short distance away (no plane trips required), it’s super-flat (last marathon–July–was in San Francisco), and all of my Saturday-morning running buddies will be there, too.
 (Any power hungry readers running this year?
 I’d love to know!)

 The only downside has been training in the cold.
 Yes, cold in Texas!
 It has been in the teens the last few weekends, and I hate running in the cold.
-I would rather run in heat any day!
-As a reward, I have been making and baking runner-food (e.g., power bars, breads, energy cookies) following frigid runs, to stand by the oven as much as to reap the rewards of my labor.
+As a reward, I have been making and baking runner-food (e.g., power bars, breads, energy cookies) following frigid runs, so that I can stand by the oven as much as to reap the rewards of my labor.

 One of my favorite new developments is this dark and delicious quick bread, made quickly and easily with oats, and teff, a favorite superfood of Ethiopian, Eritrean, and many Western distance runners, too.

-The inspiration for the bread came from this recipe for super-seedy, gluten-free bread.
+The inspiration for the bread came from a recipe I stumbled across, in Bon Appetit. for super-seedy, gluten-free bread.
 It caught my eye because I gravitate towards dark, hearty loaves of bread, plus, I knew I had some teff flour (which is called for in the recipe), waiting for a use, in the freezer.
 It looked and sounded like a winer.

 But then I looked at the recipe more closely.
 It is a yeast bread (fine), but…did I want to wait around to soak oats proof yeast?
 No. Further, while I am a fan of nut- and seed-studded baked goods, 2-1/2 cups worth seems excessive, as well as unwise for fuelling long runs (too many pit stops.
 Enough said on that subject :)).